 “Too right they are,” the stranger replied.”
-I remember when I was a kid, and we used to go out to play when we were visiting family in East London.
-There was a big residential tower block there and it was wide open; you could’ve just stepped into the lift and gone right up to the roof then.
-If you’d had the guts.
+I remember when I was a kid, and we used to go out to play when we were visiting family.
+There was a big residential tower block there and it was wide open; you could’ve just stepped into the lift and gone right up to the roof, if you’d had the guts.
 I never did, of course.
 But not any more.
-I was in west London a few weeks ago, and they’ve even got security guards in little windowed booths now.
+I was in west London a few weeks ago, and they’ve got security guards in little windowed sheds now.
 For a block of council flats!”
 He shook his head in disbelief.

 “Give me a wide open landscape any time,” I sighed.
 “Can’t be doing with big dirty cities.
 I went down to London once, years ago, and I always said that it’d have to be something pretty bloody important to get me back.”

-The stranger suddenly put his sandwiches to one side and stood.
+The stranger suddenly put his sandwiches to one side and looked intently into the distance.
 Holding a small leather-cased box to his face, he pointed a white half-domed disc towards the clearing in the sky.
-Consulting a read-out on the back of the camera, he twisted a worn dial, pushed a silvery button and then began unscrewing the camera from it’s mount.
+Consulting a read-out on the back of the camera, he twisted a worn dial, pushed a silvery button on the end of a wiggly attachment, then began unscrewing the camera from its mount.

 “Any good?”
 I asked.
 “You’d better be quick and take your photos now: if I know the weather in this valley, you won’t have long until it changes again.”